Gian Gastone de' Medici: Death and legacy

 By the time of the Spanish withdrawal, the Grand Duke was dying from "an accumulation of diseases".
 One of his final acts was to order the erection of a statue of Galileo Galilei, who had been patronised by his great-grandfather Cosimo II and his grandfather Grand Duke Ferdinando II, in the Basilica of Santa Croce.
 Anna Maria Luisa, the Dowager Electress Palatine, rushed to his bedside when it became apparent he would not recover.
 Gian Gastone could not eat anything, and his condition steadily worsened; Anna Maria Luisa subsequently had him moved to a clean bed.
 Worried for her brother's soul, the Dowager Electress had the irreligious Gian Gastone repent for his sins.
-On 9 July 1737, in the fourteenth year of his reign, the last Medicean Grand Duke expired.
-The Electress Anna Maria Luisa inherited all of the House of Medici's allodial possessions, but in accordance with the wishes of the great powers, Francis of Lorraine succeeded to the title Grand Duke of Tuscany.
+On 9 July 1737, in the fourteenth year of his reign, the last Medicean Grand Duke died.
+The Electress Anna Maria Luisa inherited all of the House of Medici's allodial possessions, but in accordance with the wishes of the great powers, Francis of Lorraine inherited the title of Grand Duke of Tuscany.

 Gian Gastone gave his all in reforming his realm, purging corrupt churchmen from government, reversing Cosimo III's ban of teaching "new ideas", i.e. the philosophy of Galileo et al., in the University of Pisa and abolishing the burdensome income taxes.
 As a result, he was sincerely mourned by his people.
 Charles de Brosses, a French politician and writer, wrote, in 1739, "The Tuscans would give two-thirds of their property to have the Medici back, and the other third to get rid of the Lorrainers."
 This sentiment did not diminish much in 62 years, when, in 1799, during the French occupation of Tuscany, the people called for the long-dead Gian Gastone to ascend the throne.
 His remains were interred in the Medicean necropolis, the Basilica of San Lorenzo.
 His corpse was dressed in "black velvet", according to Official Report on the Examination of the Tombs in the Medici Mausoleum of 1857, "with, over this, the great cloak of Grand Master of the Order of Saint Stephen.
 On the head was the Grand Ducal crown, worn over a cap; and by his side the sceptre.
 But the crown and sceptre were corroded by the acids which had been used in embalming the body."
 The one group who may have taken exception to such adulation is the Freemasons whom, in his final year, under harsh penalty he forbade to meet.